-If the home energy assessment reveals that the implementation of one or more of the extended energy saving measures is appropriate and cost-effective for the particular dwelling than a second home visit will be set up for the implementation of these additional measures.
-These measures will only be made available to homeowners or tenants that own the systems being upgraded (e.g. appliance or heating system).
+If the home energy assessment reveals that the implementation of one or more of the extended energy saving measures is appropriate and costeffective for the particular dwelling, then a second home visit will be set up for the implementation of these additional measures.
+With respect to low-income tenant participants in the pilot program, priority should be given to the energy savings measures that are easily implemented and do not require the consent of landlords under current legislative and regulatory rules and provisions8.
+Appliances and hot water/heating equipment will be replaced under the program only if tenants own the items.
 As with the basic measures, the energy services professional will explain and demonstrate how to operate and/or upkeep the new equipment in order to maximize energy efficiency and minimize operating costs.
 These extended energy saving measures are also purchased and implemented at no cost to the participant.